mate-academy/layout_moyo-header/readme.md

 ### Tips & Hints

-- Don't `gap` property for indents.
+- Don't use `gap` property for indents.
 It's not supported in tests, use `margin` instead.
 - Check one more time if you added `data-qa="hover"` and `class="is-active"` required for tests
 - Do not use `tabs`.
 Use `2 spaces` for indentation.